 Each member is free to share case studies from their own experience, including practices and projects but also how they measured happiness growth, and how it impacted their activity over time.

 Happier World Forum brings together leaders who place happiness growth at the heart of priorities and decisions in their own organizations.

-It is an invitation-only community and admission is 100% free.
+It is an invitation-only community.

 Each member brings their own particular views on what happiness growth means to their business or organization.
 Happier World Forum's relevance lies in the diversity of perspectives and ways of achieving success which it encourages.

 Forum members, like Beacon organizations, stem from all types of organizations (businesses, institutions, government, NGOs, communities, academia) from all over the globe and across all sectors.

 Happier World Forum fosters direct exchange and open-minded dialogue among its members in an informal and independent environment.
 Members are invited on a private platform where they can share insight, discuss key topics and learn about happiness growth in each other's organizations.